 In Villa Borghese, like most city parks, you can enjoy your free time in all peace, have a picnic, and play games with children.
 There are several playgrounds where children can play, which you can hardly find in the center.
 Assume that you will stay in the park for about 1 to 2 hours (this does not include the activities below).
 If you are going to do the following activities, it is important to bring food and drinks with you.

-You can also find two fun activities for children in Villa Borghese, namely Galleria Borghese and the Rome Zoo.
+You can also find two fun activities for children in Villa Borghese, namely Galleria Borghese and the Rome Zoo. .
 Depending on your child, a visit to Galleria Borghese can be a top activity.
 This museum contains works of art by famous artists such as Leonardo da Vinci.
 The advantage is that you have to reserve tickets in advance at this museum for a time slot.
 Therefore only a limited amount of people can visit the museum so it is quiet.
 They also have a large garden where you can enjoy a typical Italian garden while walking.
-It’s not a dusty museum as some others, all the more fun for kids!

 The best activity in Villa Borghese is visiting the Rome Zoo.
 Every child loves going to the zoo so they will probably enjoy this activity immensely.
-The nice thing about this zoo for children is that there are many feeding moments during the day.
-For example, they can give wrestling to elephants and fresh grass to goats.
-You can easily buy tickets for the zoo at the entrance.
+The nice thing about this zoo for children is that there are many feeding moments during the day, in which young visitors can participate.
+Also known as Bioparco di Roma, this historic zoological garden was established in 1911, it spans 42 acres and focuses on conservation, education, and research, providing engaging experiences for visitors while promoting wildlife preservation.

 by Claudia Tavani of Strictly Rome